Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Abstract

-We introduce \proj, an automatic framework that searches for near-optimal configurations for vDiT-based video generation.
-At its core, \proj proposes a lightweight token selection mechanism and a memory-efficient, GPU-parallel sparse attention strategy, enabling linear reductions in execution time with minimal impact on generation quality.
-To determine optimal token reduction for different timesteps, we further design a search framework that leverages a classic evolutionary algorithm to automatically determine the distribution of the token budget effectively.
-Together, \proj achieves up to 2.4$\times$ inference speedup on a single GPU with great scalability (up to 13.2$\times$ speedup on 8 GPUs) while retaining better video quality compared to the state-of-the-art methods ($<$0.5\% loss on the VBench score compared to the baseline vDiT models).
+We introduce \proj, a framework that searches for near-optimal configurations for vDiT-based video generation under a performance target.
+At its core, \proj proposes a lightweight token selection mechanism and a memory-efficient, GPU-friendly sparse attention strategy, enabling linear savings on execution time with minimal impact on generation quality.
+Meanwhile, to determine optimal token reduction for different timesteps, we further design a search framework that leverages a classic evolutionary algorithm to automatically determine the distribution of the token budget effectively.
+Together, \proj achieves up to 2.4$\times$ inference speedup on a single GPU with great scalability (up to 13.2$\times$ speedup on 8 GPUs) while achieving up to over 10~dB video quality compared to the state-of-the-art methods ($<$0.5\% loss on VBench compared to baselines).